IHE/ITI.SeR/SeR.md

 - Exactly one element `<Environment>` that identifies run-time properties of the execution context.

-Particular assignment of attributes on these elements depends on the query type, as described in the next sub-section.
+Particular assignment of attributes in these elements depends on the query type, as described in the next sub-section.

 ###### 3.79.4.1.2.1 Query Types and Request Attribute Assignments

 Currently, there is only one standard query type: "Retrieve Document Set Authorization Decision".
-Additional query types may be defined on vendor, community, regulatory domain, or national level.
+Additional query types may be introduced on vendor, community, regulatory domain, or national level.

+As the additional query types may relate to very different types of resources, requester entities, and environmental properties, the given Supplement does not define any generic request attributes.
+Instead, request attributes are to be defined separately for each particular query type.

 ###### 3.79.4.1.2.1.1 Retrieve Document Set Authorization Decision Request Attributes